What is EAM (enterprise asset management)?

 - End-to-end lifecycle management

 The entire lifecycle of an asset is managed.
-Data from assets can be integrated with maintenance processes to predict and visualize asset status and behavior from cradle to grave.
+Data from assets can be integrated with maintenance processes to predict and visualise asset status and behaviour from cradle to grave.
 Performance benchmarks are clearly defined, highlighting when immediate attention is needed for equipment that is underperforming.

 - Improved environmental, health, and safety measures